man3ng/cse15l-lab-reports/lab4.md

 **Key Pressed:** `ls <Enter>`, `cd lab7-assignment <Enter>`, `ls <Enter>`, `bash <Spacebar> test.sh <Enter>`

 ### Part Four: Step 7 From Week 7 Lab
 - I realized that the `ListExamples.java` file is failing the test so I will open the **VIM** text editor to go find the error and edit it.
-Since I am already at the correct directory, I don't have to change the directory or list all the sub-items under my current working directory.
+Since I am already at the correct directory (`/home/linux/ieng6/oce/8o/man026/lab7-assignment`) I don't have to change the directory or list all the sub-items under my current working directory.
 After getting into the **VIM** editor, I have to get to press `j` 43 times to get to the line (44) that needed to be edited.
 Then I press `e` to get to the first word before the last character, `dw` to delete the last character, `i` to insert with `2` as the input and `<Spacebar>` to maintain original formatting in sequence to change the variable `index1` to `index2`.
 Then, I pressed `<ESC>` with `:wq!` to exit and save.
+Now, we are back at the terminal on a new line ready for the next command.
 ```
 [man026@ieng6-201]:lab7-assignment:160$ vim ListExamples.java
 ```